-KFC To Test Plant-Based 'Meatless Chicken' In Atlanta
+KFC To Test Plant-Based Meatless Chicken In Atlanta Area

 The KFC trial follows Burger King's market test of the Impossible Whopper, a plant-based hamburger developed by Impossible Foods, a Beyond Meat rival, earlier this year.
 It led Burger King to roll out the burger to more than 7,000 of its restaurants earlier this month.

-KFC's meatless trial also comes amid a growing consumer trend away from meat products and toward alternatives, such as plant-based meats.
+KFC's trial also comes amid a growing consumer trend away from meat products and toward alternatives, such as plant-based meats.
 Euromonitor reports that global sales of meat substitutes were at $19.5 billion in 2018 and that U.S. sales are expected to reach $2.5 billion by 2023.

 "Veganism as a trend has really blown up," KFC Innovation Director Jack Hinchcliffe told The Telegraph in March.